gabrimatic/restart_app/README.md

 		/// In Web Platform, Fill webOrigin only when your new origin is different than the app's origin
 		// webOrigin: 'http://example.com',

-		// Customizing the notification message only on iOS
+		// Customizing the restart notification message (only needed on iOS)
 		notificationTitle: 'Restarting App',
 		notificationBody: 'Please tap here to open the app again.', );